Collapsed Lung (Pneumothorax)Skip to the navigation

 A pneumothorax can result from damage to the lungs caused by conditions such as chronic obstructive pulmonary disease (COPD), asthma, cystic fibrosis, and pneumonia.
 Spontaneous pneumothorax can also occur in people who don't have lung disease.
 This happens when an air-filled blister (bleb) on the lung ruptures and releases air into the pleural space.

 People who smoke cigarettes are much more likely to develop a pneumothorax than those who don't.
-Also, the more you smoke, the greater your chances of having a pneumothorax.
+Also, the more you smoke, the greater your chances are of having a pneumothorax.

 What are the symptoms?